July 27, 2006 -- Most restaurant diners underestimate the fat and calorie content of food on the menu by about half, according to a new survey.

 Fewer said they'd order less healthful items like a hamburger and fries if the fat and calorie count greatly exceeded their expectations.

-The results suggest requiring restaurants to print nutritional information on menus could be a useful tool for frequent diners and might help fight, the researchers say.
+The results suggest requiring restaurants to print nutritional information on menus could be a useful tool for frequent diners and might help fight obesity, the researchers say.

 Without nutritional information, diners in this study underestimated the calorie content of common menu items by an average of 600 calories.
 A diner who ate 600 extra calories at a restaurant each week would add more than 30,000 extra calories and could gain nine extra pounds per year.